 Meetings:

-All meetings of this Association shall be held at any time at any place within the State of Kansas.
-Notice of a meeting shall be mailed, except as herein or by statute otherwise provided, to the last recorded address of each member at least fifteen days before the time appointed for the meeting.
+All meetings of this Chapter shall be held at any time at any place within the NIGP Area 6 Region.
+Notice of a meeting shall be mailed or emailed, except as herein or by statute otherwise provided, to the last recorded address or email address of each member before the time appointed for the meeting.
 All notices of meetings shall set forth the place, date, time and purpose of the meeting.

 Annual Meeting:

-There shall be an annual meeting in the fall of each year for election of members of the Executive Board.
+There shall be an annual meeting in the fall or winter of each year for election of members of the Executive Board.
 This annual meeting will also provide for receiving the annual reports of Officers and Regional Directors.
 The Secretary shall provide notice of the annual meeting in the manner set out above.

 Special Meetings: